matahariramadhan/transcriptor-app/technical_design.md

 The application will be divided into the following Python modules:

-- `main.py`: Handles CLI parsing (`argparse`), orchestrates the process flow, manages overall status reporting.
+- `main.py`: Entry point.
+Handles CLI parsing (`argparse`), environment setup (API key, logging), directory creation, calls the pipeline, and reports final summary/exit code.
+- `pipeline.py`: Contains the core `run_pipeline` function which orchestrates the process flow for a list of URLs (download -> transcribe -> format loop), handles per-URL errors, manages cleanup, and returns results.
-- `downloader.py`: Contains the `download_audio_python_api` function using `yt_dlp.YoutubeDL` and its associated helper classes/functions (like loggers/hooks).
+- `downloader.py`: Contains the `download_audio_python_api` function using `yt_dlp.YoutubeDL`.
 Responsible for fetching the URL and outputting an audio file path.
 - `transcriber.py`: Contains the `transcribe_audio_lemonfox` function using the `openai` library configured for Lemonfox.
 Takes an audio path, returns a structured transcription result.
 - `formatter.py`: Contains `generate_txt`, `generate_srt`, and potentially other format-generating functions.
 Takes the transcription result, outputs formatted files.
 - `utils.py` (Optional): For shared helper functions or constants.